mleeman/gst-plugins-rtp/README.md

 # gst-plugins-rtp

+NOTE: a clean reference implementation should be up soon: I started to rewrite to make the implementation as clean as possible.

 This is a re-implementation of the RTP elements that are submitted in 2013 to handle RTP streams.
 The elements handle a correct connection for the bi-directional use of the RTCP sockets.